-- (ii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iii) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (iv) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (v) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company is in compliance with the number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with the Companies (Restriction on number of Layers) Rules, 2017 (as amended). - (vii) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income-tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income-tax Act, 1961. - (viii) The Company has not been declared as wilful defaulter by any bank or financial institution or other lender. - (ix) The Company has not been sanctioned a working capital limit by banks or financial institutions.
-Hence, the Company is not required to file any quarterly return or statement with such banks or financial institutions.
+- The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iii) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (iv) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ics), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (v) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company is in compliance with the number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with the Companies (Restriction on number of Layers) Rules, 2017 (as amended). - (vii) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income-tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income-tax Act, 1961. - (viii) The Company has not been declared as willful defaulter by any bank or financial institution or other lender.

+(ix) The Company has not been sanctioned a working capital limit by banks or financial institutions, hence the Company is not required to file any quarterly return or statement with such banks or financial institutions.